 At Van Buren Schools, we want to ensure we are best preparing our students for the limitless possibilities of tomorrow.
 The development of traits that define our end goal for our students is the first step in framing a new vision for our school system.

-The Traits of a Black Knight will be a collective vision articulating the hopes and dreams of our community for our Van Buren students, including the attributes and skills they will need to thrive as learners, workers, and leaders.
-We have invited a cross-section of individuals to provide insight as we design the Traits of a Black Knight.
-These individuals include business and industry leaders, families, community members, alumni, teachers, administrators, district staff, coaches, and students.
+The Traits of a Black Knight are a collective vision articulating the hopes and dreams of our community for our Van Buren students, including the attributes and skills they will need to thrive as learners, workers, and leaders.
+We invited a cross-section of individuals to provide insight as we designed the Traits of a Black Knight.
+These individuals included business and industry leaders, families, community members, alumni, teachers, administrators, district staff, coaches, and students.

-Every effort will be made to ensure the Traits of a Black Knight is reflective of all the voices in our community.
+Every effort was made to ensure the Traits of a Black Knight are reflective of all the voices in our community.
 The Traits of Black Knight will help guide school and district leaders to strategically identify and address the areas of opportunity that exist for our students.

 HOW WE GATHERED YOUR FEEDBACK